 Let’s take a look at how you can make that happen.

 What’s Your Goal?

 You want to use the macro industry section to give the reader the big picture.
-As this section about educating and informing, it’s common for people to spend far more time than necessary on this and end up providing information that isn’t relevant.
+This section is about educating and informing.
+It’s common for people to spend far more time than necessary on it.
+They end up providing information that isn’t relevant.

 So how do you avoid that?

 By having a plan BEFORE you get started.

 You want to be purposeful in your work, so understanding how much research you should do, how much data you should include and how much information is enough is your starting point.